antoniosobrinho/python_test_2/README.md

 - Do a post at `http://localhost:5002/crawler_linkedin` send filec called companies_file.
 The file must be a `.csv` contain one collum called `Company Name`.

+- If you have some issue, enter in the container and run `playwright install chromium` manualy